Stay in touch

 A member of your treatment team will examine you and look at your skin.
 They’ll also discuss any other symptoms you have.

 When breast cancer spreads to the skin, it can be treated but it cannot be cured.
-The purpose of treatment is to relieve symptoms, improve quality of life and slow the growth of the cancer.
+The aim of treatment is to relieve symptoms, improve quality of life and slow the growth of the cancer.

 The treatment offered will depend on a number of factors.
 These include your symptoms, the type and features of the cancer, treatments you have had in the past and your general health.